-The PTT is prolonged but the PT and platelet count are normal; factor VIII and IX assays determine the type and severity of the hemophilia.
+The partial thromboplastin time is prolonged but the prothrombin time and platelet count are normal; factor VIII and IX assays determine the type and severity of the hemophilia.

 Patients with bleeding or in whom bleeding is anticipated (eg, before surgery or dental extraction) are given replacement factor, preferably using a recombinant product; dose depends on the circumstances.

-About 15 to 35% of patients with hemophilia A develop antibodies to factor VIII.
+About 30% of patients with severe hemophilia A who require repeated factor VIII infusions develop antibodies to factor VIII.